microsoft/fluentui-blazor/README.md

 > :notebook: **Note**
 >
-> If you are setting up Fluent UI Web Components on a Blazor Server project, you will need to escape the `@` character by repeating it in the source link.
+> If you are setting up Fluent UI Blazor components on a Blazor Server project, you will need to escape the `@` character by repeating it in the source link.
 For more information check out the [Razor Pages syntax documentation](https://docs.microsoft.com/aspnet/core/mvc/views/razor).

 ### Styles
 In order for this library to work as expected, you will need to add the composed scoped CSS file for the components.
 This can be done by